kworkflow/kworkflow/documentation/content/howtocontribute.rst

 Development Cycle and Branches
 ------------------------------
+Kw's development happens in GitHub.
+The official repository can be found at https://github.com/kworkflow/kworkflow/.
 Our development cycle relies on two different branches:

 1. **master**: We maintain the kw stable version in the master branch, and we try our best to keep master working well for final users.
 If you only want to